Skip to main content

 A man in a light suit speaks on stage in front of a large screen reading “LET THE PARTY BEGIN” with a crowd image, next to a glowing neon cross and drum set.

-The Father’s House has established itself as a presence in San Francisco’s religious landscape over the past seven years, with the church reporting it has carried out 1,217 conversions and 592 baptisms, established 4,758 connections through church visitors and raised $1.94 million for charities, missions and local and global charitable causes during that period.
+The Father’s House has established itself as a presence in San Francisco over the past seven years.
+It reports that it has carried out 1,217 conversions and 592 baptisms, established 4,758 connections through church visitors, and raised $1.94 million for charities, missions, and local and global charitable causes.

-The Bittles, who declined to share a purchase price for the El Rey, said the church has secured funding for the property but will need to conduct a fundraising campaign for renovations, which they plan to launch in January.
+Bittle, who declined to share a purchase price for the El Rey, said the church has secured funding for the property but will need to conduct a fundraising campaign for renovations, planned to launch in January.

-Construction is expected to begin within the next few months, pending city permits, with the church aiming for an Easter 2027 opening if city approval proceeds smoothly.
+Construction is expected to begin within a few months, pending city permits.
+The church is aiming for an Easter 2027 opening.

-“A lot of that is going to be contingent upon city permitting timelines,” Tim Bittle said, noting the city has expressed enthusiasm about reactivating the corridor with a church that could bring 1,500 to 2,000 people to the area each weekend.
+“A lot of that is going to be contingent upon city permitting timelines,” Bittle said, noting that the city has expressed enthusiasm about reactivating the corridor with a church that could bring 1,500 to 2,000 people each weekend.

 The church also plans to restore retail spaces that previous owners intended for commercial lease, repurposing them instead for a children’s ministry and community outreach.

-Robyn Bittle said the church hopes to expand its existing community services, which currently include a senior center operating Thursday evenings and a food pantry at their ministry center at 2550 Ocean Ave.
+The church hopes to expand its community services, which include a senior center that operates Thursday evenings and a food pantry at the ministry center at 2550 Ocean Ave.
 The new facility would allow the church to expand food distribution and offer the theater for community events such as classic film showings.

-The Bittles acknowledged the building’s history, referencing media coverage that blamed its emptiness for creating “a blight on the community.”
-Tim Bittle said they hope to “restore not just a building, but restore the reputation of the church in a community that might have not looked at it so positively.”
+Bittle acknowledged the building’s history, referencing media coverage that blamed its emptiness for creating “a blight on the community.”
+He said the church aims to “restore not just a building, but restore the reputation of the church in a community that might have not looked at it so positively.”

-For Rachel, who joined the church in January after marrying her husband, the announcement marked a personal milestone.
-She recalled her first conversation with Pastor Tim Bittle, when she tearfully told him she loved her previous church.
+For Rachel, who joined in January after marrying Tim, the announcement marked a personal milestone.
+She recalled her first conversation with Bittle, when she tearfully told him she loved her previous church.

 “He said to me, ‘We’ll be your step-home until you feel like you’re in a real home.’
 I feel like today was the culmination of that.
 I feel like this is my real home now,” she said.

-Gabe Ramos, who helps his sister Kim Ramos operate Charm Coffee just steps from the El Rey building, expressed cautious optimism about the church’s arrival in the neighborhood.
+Gabe Ramos, who helps his sister Kim Ramos operate Charm Coffee just steps from the El Rey, expressed cautious optimism about the church’s arrival.
 After parking across from the building Sunday afternoon, Ramos said the development could help revitalize a corridor that has remained “mundane” and “quiet” for years.

 “I think a whole section of Ocean Avenue is starting to pick up and get a little bit more lively,” Ramos said.
 “I think it could have a huge impact, especially to help build the community.”